 If you haven’t been introduced to the greats of photography get to know a few.
 My favorites include Ansel Adams, Minor White, Alfred Steiglitz and they are real artists.
 Take some time to explore on your own this amazing art form.

 My skill set was best described as being a photographic engineer and in the following years I worked at medical universities helping researchers with photographic problems and took a job where I worked on projects with NASA and other government agencies mostly involving satellite imaging.
-Much of that work came to an end with the advent of computers and digital images, but I still loved travel and photography and do both still.
+Much of that work came to an end with the advent of computers and digital images, but I still loved travel and photography and continue to do both.

-Along the way I taught some college classes in photography and my favorite became evening classes where most of the students where mothers taking the class to learn how to take better pictures of their children.
-Because the course required me to teach a curriculum that had technical requirements I did have serious problems trying to get the mothers to audit my classes so I didn’t have to fail them.
-But I also learned that I had to include a number of sessions on composition and lighting that wouldn’t usually be included to better meet their needs.
+Along the way I taught some college classes in photography and my favorite became evening classes where most of the students where mothers that were taking the class to learn how to take better pictures of their children.
+Because the course required me to teach a curriculum that had technical requirements I did have serious problems trying to get them to audit my classes so I didn’t have to fail them.
+But I also learned that I had to include a number of sessions on composition and lighting, that wouldn’t usually be included, to better meet their needs.

 My education also included a lot of time studying the masters of the craft and I had the privilege to meet and talk to a number of them and it has influenced my approach to taking photographs ever since.
 Here I like to offer some ideas on what to look for to help make your photography more compelling.